cuneo24/Project-3/peer-review.md

 ## 2. Functional testing
-One challenge of developing software is thinking of all the unexpected ways users might interact with our applications.
-It's easy to develop &ldquo;blinders&rdquo; to methods of interaction because we know so much about *how* our application works, and so we have a hard time imagining how our interfaces might be misinterpreted.
-Thus, it can be useful to have an outsider rigorously test our applications with the explicit intention of trying to break it.

-Knowing this, it's time to put your reviewee's application to the test.
-Think of all the unexpected ways their application could be used with the intention of trying to produce some unexpected/undesirable outcome.

-Examples...
 + I first tried no data in the text field, and as expected, it was required.
 + I tried putting junk data (symbols, numbers, and non-note letters) and the validation refused it all.
 Good work there.
 + I did find many oddities when trying to enter invalid data into the text field and trying to submit it.
 I will list my exact steps to